Pocket more profit during shoulder season: A guide for vacation rental hosts

 Digital nomad working from the beach

-• Package deals (ie. free breakfast, spa access etc)
+• Package deals – Free breakfast, spa access, bike rentals

 Beautiful rooftop view of the city